eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ### Ballot Design

-I have many problems with ranked methods, and there are reports that RCV negatively impacts voter confidence and satisfaction with the election process<d-cite key="mit2021maineRcv"></d-cite>.
+I have many problems with ranked methods, and there are studies that RCV negatively impacts voter confidence and satisfaction with the election process<d-cite key="mit2021maineRcv"></d-cite>.
 But one issue that I've come to find especially serious is that voters have no idea how their ranked ballot is going to be counted.
 Ask a voter if they understand how RCV works (even people who vote in RCV elections), or how their ballot is counted, and they will almost certainly say yes.
 [But if you ask them to explain it, most reveal a fundamental misunderstanding](https://web.archive.org/web/20190219005105mp_/https://sites.google.com/a/electology.org/www/approval-score-sf#TOC-Intuitive-understanding)--and are often horrified when told how it actually works.

 I think this is a *big problem with ranked ballots*.
-Each voter arrives with their own idea of how the ballot is going to be counted, and many of them will be understandably wrong<d-footnote>When I once tried to explain to a friend that a Condorcet winner was not elected in Alaska, they invented the Borda count on the spot, assuming that was the correct way to elect a pairwise winner.
-The fact that many voters seem to assume a weighted average (in the same vein as the Borda count) is how all Ranked voting methods work makes me think that ranked ballots are just inherently confusing.</d-footnote>.
+Each voter arrives with their own idea of how the ballot is going to be counted, and many of them will be understandably wrong<d-footnote>When I once tried to explain to a friend that a Condorcet winner was not elected in Alaska, they invented the Borda count on the spot, assuming that was the correct way to elect a candidate who wins all pairwise matchups.
+The fact that many voters seem to assume a weighted average (in the same vein as the Borda count) is how all ranked voting methods work makes me think that ranked ballots are just inherently confusing.</d-footnote>.
 It should, in my view, be obvious to voters how their ballot is going to be counted.

 This is one thing I like about Approval: it's not hard to understand that a bubble is a vote.
 That's how choose-one voting works, and Approval works the same way, using the same interface.
 Hence, Consensus Choice Voting uses that *same* interface to its advantage.
-I think the idea of head-to-head matchups becomes much *more* obvious in this format than using a ranked ballot<d-footnote>A typical Condorcet method interprets a ranking like $A>B>C$ as one vote for $A$ over $B$, one vote for $A$ over $C$, and one vote for $B$ over $C$.
+I think the idea of head-to-head matchups becomes much *more* obvious here than when inferred from a ranked ballot<d-footnote>A typical Condorcet method interprets a ranking like $A>B>C$ as one vote for $A$ over $B$, one vote for $A$ over $C$, and one vote for $B$ over $C$.
 Some voters might misunderstand and assume that $A$ gets "extra points" for being higher over $C$.
 By dropping the ranking interface, such misunderstandings can be reduced.</d-footnote>.

 This also simplifies implementation on existing voting machines, which is something I really like about Approval!
 Tallying becomes exceptionally simple: it's just three different matchups (six total tallies).
 That's not absurdly overcomplicated.

 One key question that remains is whether voters will understand how these head-to-head matchups translate to a winner.
 Will they be confused and expect that the candidate who wins any matchup by the most votes is crowned the winner?
 Or will they understand the Condorcet principle at play?

 Ballot usability matters enormously to me.
-As far as design goes, this is an extremely friendly ballot, especially relative to RCV and STAR.
+As far as design goes, this is an extremely friendly ballot, especially relative to RCV and STAR voting.
 But it is objectively more complex than a choose-one or Approval ballot.
-Therefore, it's entirely possible that *even this* system could be too complex for voters to find palatable<d-footnote>My mother found it too confusing, and that's a bad sign because she is a smart lady.</d-footnote>.
+Therefore, it's entirely possible that *even this* system could be too complex for voters to find palatable<d-footnote>My mother found it too confusing, and that's not a good sign.</d-footnote>.

 It's impossible for us voting nerds to say how regular voters will react to seeing each candidate on the ballot twice, and having to vote in three different matchups.
 I want rigorous, independent usability studies before I jump on the bandwagon.
 But if there's *any* way to make Condorcet work, it's probably this or nothing.